Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/Tips.md

 (If you need to get the parser's internal states without getting this error you can use `Parser.GetDebugStateString`.)

-The error message says it trasnitions on a term, like `<Part>`, because it will cause a goto transition to be taken through the given states.
+The error message says it transitions on a term, like `<Part>`, because it will cause a goto transition to be taken through the given states.
 If the states are `[X, Y, Z]` then state `X` has a goto to `Y` for the specified term, then state `Y` has a goto `Z`, and `Z` has a goto back to `X`.
 Since goto transitions don't consume anything, this is an infinite loop.

-In this example there is only one state specificed, `[2]`, meaning the loop from state 2 back to state 2.
+In this example there is only one state specified, `[2]`, meaning the loop from state 2 back to state 2.
 We can see that in state 2 is the goto `<Part>: goto state 2` for the term `<Part>`.
 The rules with the index prior to the term, `<Start> → • <Part> <Start`,